VacCrow/vaccrow.github.io/guides/savages/pandaemonium/P1S.md

 ___

 + **<u>Aetherflail</u>:**
 Combination of **Aetherchain** and **Gaoler's Fail** happening consecutively.
-One weapon will be an anchor and the other a morningstar/chakram.
+One weapon will be an anchor and the other a morning star/chakram.

 ___